buildwithaura/aura/manual/Extensions.md

 Aura is a Sinatra app.
 It's structure is however a little unique: the system is divided into little pieces called 'extensions'.

-All extensions are in `core/` and `extensions/`, the former hosting all the system extensions.
+All extensions are in `extensions/`.

 ## What's an extension?